Doctoral Degree at the Universities

 Alberta Diabetes Institute (ADI)

-Graduate students at the ADI enrolled in the HRD will pursue their PhD in compliance with the conditions stipulated by the University of Alberta, Faculty of Graduate Studies and Research, and their affiliated department/faculty.
-In addition, students and supervisors will agree to complementary training described in Curriculum.
+Doctoral researchers at the ADI enrolled in the HRD will pursue their doctoral studies in compliance with the conditions stipulated by the University of Alberta, Faculty of Graduate Studies and Research, and their affiliated department/faculty.
+In addition, doctoral researchers and supervisors will agree to complementary training described in Curriculum.